revkonstriksyon/vlounge/replit.md

 - **NEW**: Dedicated events page with detailed event information
 - **NEW**: External PamEvent ticket integration (opens in new tab)
 - **NEW**: Multilingual event data (English, French, Haitian Creole)
+- **✨ NEW**: Hero slider with 3 professional slides showcasing Events, Gallery, and Menu
+- **✨ NEW**: Interactive blocks with hover effects and smooth animations
+- **✨ NEW**: Parallax scrolling effects for engaging user experience
+- **✨ NEW**: Professional "wow factor" design with authentic V Lounge visuals
 - Contact form with reservation capabilities

 ## Migration Progress - COMPLETED ✅